 Figure 1.
 Sample Quarantined Email Notification

 Use the Message Log to manage mail.
 The Message Log page displays all email messages that come through the Barracuda Email Security Service to your account.
 You can filter messages by All, Allowed, UI Delivered, Not Allowed, Blocked, Deferred, or Quarantined using the drop-down menu.
-Note that messages expire after 30 days.
+Note that messages are deleted after 30 days.

 Figure 2.
 Filter Messages in the Message Log